Sydney680928/MOGWAI/README.md

 ### Testing

-While we don't have formal unit tests, please ensure:
+MOGWAI includes a `MOGWAI.Tests` project covering core engine behavior.
+When contributing:

+- Run the existing unit tests to verify nothing is broken
+- Add unit tests for new primitives or engine features when possible
-- Your changes compile without warnings
+- Ensure your changes compile without warnings
-- Existing examples still work
+- Verify existing examples still work correctly
-- Add example scripts demonstrating new features

 ---